 On 28 October 2017 we embarked on a long-term project to renovate and rehabilitate the native plant demonstration garden next to the Marine Studies Library at the University of Delaware College of Earth, Ocean, and Environment Campus in Lewes off Pilottown Road.
 Working in cooperation with the campus maintenance crew, this day became an important clean up day which involved pulling out non-native plants, removing trash and debris, and cutting back overgrown tree branches.

 Two workdays on 12 May 2018 and 3 November 2018 were focused on adding new plants into the southern portion of the site adjacent to the building.
 We planted close to 500 individual plants of 13 native species, some of which were donated by our good friend and DNPS member Bob Meadows out of his private nursery.
 The weather cooperated beautifully with our plantings, and a high percentage of them lived.

+This is just a mild summary of what we’ve done to date.
 A full history of the site with more details can be found in our History of the UD Plant Garden report.

-DELMARVA RESTORATION BRANCH OF THE AMERICAN CHESTNUT FOUNDATION
+DELMARVA RESTORATION BRANCH OF THE AMERICAN CHESTNUT FOUNDATION (DRBTACF)

 BIG OAK COUNTY PARK, SMYRNA